 5 Reasons Black Friday Is The Worst

 Are you tempted to join the masses on November 24th to scoop up some Black Friday deals?
-Here are 5 reasons you definitely should not indulge in this Thanksgiving consumer tradition:
+Here are 5 reasons why Black Friday is be bad and why you definitely should not indulge in this Thanksgiving consumer tradition.

 Prior to the post-Thanksgiving shopping holiday, previews of the upcoming deals might “leak”.
 But these aren’t leaks at all: companies purposely unveil Black Friday steals (indeed) earlier and earlier to drum up anticipation, to tease consumers with the idea of luxury at a savings.
 In these advertisements, retailers play up the theme of scarcity and limited time offers, creating a sense of urgency among consumers.
 “Grab your big-screen TV for next to nothing while supplies last!”
 What shoppers may not realize is retailers are hoping you also grab all the full-priced accessories to go along with your half-priced goodies.